outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

        4. Refer to [Windows installed in UEFI-GPT Mode menu entry](https://wiki.archlinux.org/index.php/GRUB\#Windows_installed_in_UEFI-GPT_Mode_menu_entry) and [Can GRUB2 share the EFI system partition with Windows?](http://unix.stackexchange.com/q/49165).
 40. Generate GRUB2 configuration: `grub2-mkconfig -o /boot/grub/grub.cfg`.
 41. [optional] You can install `xorg` and `xfce` now without reboot below.
 Reboot is just for basic system test.
-32. Edit `/etc/conf.d/hwclock` to set the clock options.

-    Set `clock=local`, this is important when dual boot with Windows.
-23. Set the timezone.
-    1. I think this step should occur after `hwclock` thing.
-Otherwise the system time is usually ahead of locale time by 8 hours, thus resulting in portage tree time stamp issues.
-If possible, I recommend to leave the above two steps immediately before system reboot.
-    1. \# ls /usr/share/zoneinfo
-    2. \# echo "Asia/Shanghai" > /etc/timezone
-    3. \# emerge --config sys-libs/timezone-data
-    4. Check with `date` command.
 41. Exit the chrooted environment: `exit` and unmount all mounted partitions:

     ```